iliassioutis/iliassioutis.github.io/project-delivery/sdlc/index.md

 7) **Operate & improve**
 - Measure outcomes, gather feedback, prioritize improvements
-- Run retrospectives/post-mortems when needed
+- Run retrospectives and post-mortems (a structured, blameless review after an incident or failed release to capture root causes and concrete improvements) when needed

 Typical outputs:
 - Post-release review